Bystřice (Frýdek-Místek District)

-Bystřice (Bistrzitz) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,300 inhabitants.
+Bystřice (/cs/; Bystrzyca, Bistrzitz) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+It has about 5,300 inhabitants, making it one of the most populous Czech municipalities without the town status.
 The municipality has a significant Polish minority.
+Bystřice is located at the confluence of the Olza River and the Hluchová Stream.

 Etymology

-The name is derived from the Slavic word bystry, bystrý, i.e. "fast, rapid" (flow of a river or stream).
+The name is derived from the Slavic word bystry, bystrý, i.e. 'fast', 'rapid' (flow of a river or stream).